Introduction to Web Conferencing

 Because each named host account costs NMU a licensing fee, we only assign them to faculty members who have definite plans to use web conferencing.

 Adobe offers a free, 30 day trial of Acrobat Connect Pro that allows faculty to "test drive" the software before requesting a named host account.
 For the purposes of the workshop, each of you will sign up for the trial.
-If, after becoming familiar with Acrobat Connect, you decide that want to use it with your classes in the fall, contact the CITE to request a named host account.
+If, after becoming familiar with Acrobat Connect, you decide that want to use it with your classes in the fall, contact the CTL to request a named host account.

 Here is the URL for signing up for the free trial: